aaronspring/test_website/index.md

 ## Rules

 - One team can only get one prize.
 Teams with with overlapping members must use considerably different methods to be considered for prizes both.
 One person can only join three teams at maximum.
-- Prizes are only issued if the method beats the re-calibrated ECMWF benchmark.
+- Prizes are only issued if the method beats the re-calibrated ECMWF benchmark and climatology.
 - To be eligible for the third prize reserved for submissions from developing or least developed country or small island states, all team members must be resident in such countries.
 - Model training is not allowed to use the ground truth/observations data after forecast was issued, see [Data Timings](#timings).
 <!-- - [Data leakage](https://en.wikipedia.org/wiki/Leakage_(machine_learning)?wprov=sfti1) is not allowed, i.e. do not use `lead_time=0 days` as predictor. -->